 - Download the Rufus tool from rufus.ie

-- Download the Ubuntu ISO image from Ubuntu.com
+- Download the correct Ubuntu ISO image for your system (based on the CPU).

-- In most cases, you will want the latest LTS version, 20.04 in this example.
+- Other platforms can use the latest standard LTS version, such as 22.04 in this example.

 - Older versions can be downloaded from this page. download the file ending in -desktop-amd64.iso